 Please note that the applications for this course can be submitted by following the ‘Apply Now’ button on this page.
 Applications are made through the University of Huddersfield rather than Wyke Sixth Form College.
 We look forward to meeting with you.

 At Wyke Start, our 2-day taster event in July, each of your subjects will set you some work to complete to help prepare you for the course.
-The work for this course will be available on this page to complete following this event.
+The work is available to download on https://www.wyke.ac.uk/wyke-start-summer-work

 Within the department we offer you the chance to take part in a variety of enrichments including: